JACoW-org/docs-IPAC/docs/InvitedOrals/SABsubmission.md

   * now press the **Confirm** button.
 The user will be added to the list of authors:
     ![](img/author_add_3.png)

+  * then make the author a speaker by **clicking on the "*Speaker*" button**: its colour will turn from grey to light blue

   * *In case that it is not possible to find the wanted person by searching*, enter their details manually by way of the "**Enter manually**" button.
 This should **not** be used normally